Business & CIS Division

 CSUF has indicated that students with AS-T/AA-T degrees get preferential review of applications and also receive a slight bump in GPA when applying to the university.

 NOTE: CSUF accepts the AS-T for certain concentrations only.
 Please be advised to check with a counselor to determine if your chosen focus area will be accepted by the CSU of your choice.

-For those students who are applying to private or other universities (not part of the California State University system), a traditional AA may be the right option for you.
-Students should check with a counselor to determine the best approach for him/herself.
-PLEASE SEE your counselor to review your options.
+For those students who are applying to private or other universities (not part of the California State University system), a traditional Associate of Arts degree (AA) may be the right option for you.
+Students should check with a counselor to determine the best approach for them.
+PLEASE SEE YOUR COUNSELOR TO REVIEW YOUR OPTIONS.

 California Community Colleges

 The Student Transfer Achievement Reform (STAR) Act requires California Community Colleges (CCC) to develop and to grant associate degrees for Transfer AA-T or AS-T, with the following stipulations: